cloudwego/cloudwego.github.io/content/en/docs/Tutorials/basic-feature/serialization_protocol.md

 Kitex only support Thrift [Binary](https://github.com/apache/thrift/blob/master/doc/specs/thrift-binary-protocol.md) protocol codec, [Compact](https://github.com/apache/thrift/blob/master/doc/specs/thrift-compact-protocol.md) currently is not supported.

-If you want using thrift protocol encoding, should generate codes by kitex cmd:
+If you are using thrift protocol encoding, codes should be generate by kitex cmd:

 Client side：